webfactory/ssh-agent/README.md

 4. Add the private SSH key to the repository triggering the Github Action:
     * In your repository, go to the *Settings > Secrets* menu and create a new secret.
 In this example, we'll call it `SSH_PRIVATE_KEY`.
     * Put the contents of the *private* SSH key file into the contents field. <br>
     * This key should start with `-----BEGIN ...
 PRIVATE KEY-----`, consist of many lines and ends with `-----END ...
 PRIVATE KEY-----`.
+Make sure there is a blank newline at the end of the secret value otherwise you will get errors like `Error loading key "(stdin)": invalid format` from `ssh-add`.
 5. In your workflow definition file, add the following step.
 Preferably this would be rather on top, near the `actions/checkout@v2` line.

 ```yaml